Listen to this article now

 Dealing with Difficult Customers

-The clear cut answer across the board is that no client can kill any business.
+The clear-cut answer across the board is that no client can kill any business.
 How that business deals with a client hellbent on killing you may be unique to the business as I’ve illustrated today.
 In any event, killing back with kindness is key.
 Literally the only way.
-Complaints have to be sucked up (again even when you know they are unfounded), and handled with kid gloves and rectified.
+Complaints have to be sucked up (again even when you know they are unfounded), handled with kid gloves, and rectified.
 Clients—good, mediocre, bad—all are still clients.

 Final diagnosis = out of business.